AtanasovAtanas/interactive-content/EN/11-Media-Queries/02-media-queries.md

 ## What is Media Query?

-Media Queries are a feature of CSS that enable webpage content to **adapt** to different screen sizes and resolutions.
+Media Queries are a feature of CSS that enables webpage content to **adapt** to different screen sizes and resolutions.

 They are a fundamental part of **responsive web design** and are used to customize the appearance of websites for multiple devices.

-The example bellow means, that if the browser window is 550px or smaller, the background color will be changed to blue, and the text-color will be red.
+The example bellow means, that if the browser window is 550px or smaller, the background color will be changed to blue, and the text color will be red.

 **Example:**
 ```html